 Switching to the WordPress block editor can be a big step if your site has been running smoothly with the classic editor.

-Gutenberg introduces a modern, block-based editing experience that makes it easier to create rich layouts without extra plugins or shortcodes.
+The block editor introduces a modern experience.
+It makes it easier to create rich layouts without extra plugins or shortcodes.

-While the update brings exciting possibilities, it’s important to make the transition carefully.
+The update brings exciting possibilities, but it is important to make the transition carefully.

-Testing your site ahead of time helps you avoid surprises, preserve your current design, and ensure everything continues to work as expected.
+Testing your site ahead of time helps you avoid surprises.
+It ensures you preserve your current design and that everything continues to work as expected.

-We’ve helped many WordPress users prepare for this shift, and a little planning really does go a long way.
-In this guide, we’ll walk you through the exact steps we follow to test a site before enabling the block editor.
+We have helped many WordPress users prepare for this shift.
+A little planning goes a long way.
+In this guide, we will walk you through the exact steps we follow to test a site before enabling the block editor.

-This will help you move forward with confidence and make the most of what Gutenberg has to offer.
+This will help you move forward with confidence and make the most of what the block editor has to offer.

 Why Test Your WordPress Site Before Updating to Gutenberg?

-That being said, now let’s go ahead and check how to test your website for updating to the Gutenberg block editor step-by-step.
+That being said, let’s check how to test your website for switching to the block editor step-by-step.
 You can use these quick links to navigate through this tutorial:

 Step 1: Create a Complete Backup of Your Website